The Risks of Buying Only 5 Star Funds

 Should you invest only in 5-star funds?
 Before answering this question in detail, let's learn more about the star rating and how it works.

-In translation, Morningstar rates mutual funds based on performance but makes further adjustments for risk.
-For example, a mutual fund that has performed above average in its category for 3-, 5-, and 10-year returns would likely receive a 5-star rating, especially if the fund achieved those returns without taking an unusually high level of risk.
+In translation, Morningstar rates mutual funds and ETFs based on performance but makes further adjustments for risk.
+For example, a mutual fund that has performed above average in its category for 3-, 5-, and 10-year returns would likely receive a 5-star rating, especially if the fund achieved those returns without taking an unusually high level of risk compared to other funds in the same category.

 So who wouldn't want to buy 5-star funds that get high returns, relative to their respective category, without taking higher risk than average for the category?